anuragkapur/anuragkapur.github.io/blog/reading/_posts/2025-01-31-reading-summary.md

 - [3] [Business Insider, Jan 2025](https://www.businessinsider.com/klarna-ceo-sebastian-siemiatkowski-ai-job-2025-1)

 # Zuckerberg on AI coding agent
 Zuckerberg believes 2025 is the year when AI-agents become good enough to do some coding tasks that normally mid-level engineers do.
 Contrary to some click-bait headlines, Zuck didn't imply that this would mean **all** mid-level engineers will be replaced.
 Instead, AI-agents will make engineers more effective, freeing up their time for higher-level tasks.
-Demand for mid-level engineers may reduce as a result OR the demand may reamain the same, with employers getting a lot more "output" from each engineer.
+Demand for mid-level engineers may reduce as a result OR the demand may remain the same, with employers getting a lot more "output" from each engineer.
 ## Referneces
 - [1] [Forbes, Jan 2025: Zuckerberg Says AI Will Replace Mid-Level Engineers Soon](https://www.forbes.com/sites/quickerbettertech/2025/01/26/business-tech-news-zuckerberg-says-ai-will-replace-mid-level-engineers-soon/)